JAD-Mohammed/Simohammed-/.github/ISSUE_TEMPLATE/⭐-submit-a-feature-request-jad-.md

 ---
-name: "⭐ Submit a feature request"
+name: "⭐ Submit a feature request JAD "
 about: Surface a feature or problem that you think should be solved
 title: ''
-labels: enhancement
+labels: enhancement, Jad
 assignees: ''

 ---